ppy/osu-wiki/news/2019/2019-10-05-beatmap-spotlights-summer-2019.md

 [![](/wiki/shared/news/2019-10-05-beatmap-spotlights-summer-2019/osu/pray.jpg)](https://osu.ppy.sh/beatmapsets/940111)

-::Mirash::{ user=2841009 } and [Kalibe](https://osu.ppy.sh/users/3376777) combine their unique styles on the heartrending ending of Satsuriku no Tenshi to produce a wonderfully emotional map.
+::Mirash::{ user=2841009 } and ::Kalibe::{ user=3376777 } combine their unique styles on the heartrending ending of Satsuriku no Tenshi to produce a wonderfully emotional map.

 Kalibe's unique movement and rhythm combine with Mirash's distinctive approach to circle patterns in a way that fits this song incredibly well, creating an intensity that doesn't overwhelm the song but engages the player.

-Be sure to check out the Insane collaboration between ::Hey lululu::{ user=4086497 } and [Garden](https://osu.ppy.sh/users/2849992) as well, it's absolutely lovely in its own right.
+Be sure to check out the Insane collaboration between ::Hey lululu::{ user=4086497 } and ::Garden::{ user=2849992 } as well, it's absolutely lovely in its own right.
 And of course, both diffs are complemented by a very technically impressive storyboard by ::Peter::{ user=8623835 }.

 *written by ::Deca::{ user=9088487 }*